ProfessorAkram/Unity-Programming/docs/unity-physics-movement.md

 > **🗡️ Side-Quest: Adding a Rigidbody**
 >
-> Test how game objects react when using physcis.
+> Test how game objects react when using physics.
 >
 > 1. Create a simple **Cube** in your scene.
 > 2. Add a `Rigidbody` component from the Inspector.